neustren/neustren/README.md

 - 👋 Hi, I’m @neustren
-- 👀 I’m interested in Python & Data Science
+- 👀 I’m interested in Python, Go and React.
-- 🌱 I’m currently learning Scraping
-- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me williamgvfranco@gmail.com

 <!---